 Published:

-KYC in a marketplace means that sellers are identified and verified before payout.
-For Swiss platforms, this is important because payment providers and financial intermediaries must meet anti-money laundering and due diligence obligations under the Anti-Money Laundering Act (GwG) and the FINMA Anti-Money Laundering Ordinance (GwV-FINMA).
-Any marketplace operator that forwards payments to sub-merchants must ensure that each seller is correctly verified – or outsource this obligation to a licensed Payment Service Provider (PSP).
+KYC on a marketplace means that sellers are identified and verified before payout.
+For Swiss platforms, this is important because payment providers and financial intermediaries must fulfil AML and due diligence obligations in accordance with the Anti-Money Laundering Act (AMLA) and the GwV-FINMA.
+Anyone who forwards payments to sub-comerciantes as a marketplace operator must ensure that every seller is correctly verified – or outsource this obligation to a licensed Payment Service Provider (PSP).

-Know Your Customer (KYC) refers to the legal obligation to verify the identity of a contracting party before entering into a business relationship or carrying out a transaction.
-In the context of a marketplace, this primarily concerns sellers (sub-merchants) who receive payments via the platform.
+Know Your Customer (KYC) refers to the legal obligation to verify the identity of a contracting party before establishing a business relationship or conducting a transaction.
+In the context of a marketplace, this primarily affects the sellers (sub-comerciantes) who receive payments via the platform.

-Know Your Business (KYB) is the equivalent for legal entities.
-KYB refers to the review of the company structure, ownership relationships and beneficial owners.
-For marketplaces on which LLCs, associations or other organisations appear as sellers, KYB is mandatory.
+Know Your Business (KYB) is the counterpart for legal entities.
+KYB refers to the verification of the corporate structure, ownership structures and beneficial owners.
+KYB is mandatory for marketplaces where GmbHs, associations or other organisations act as sellers.

 In Switzerland, these obligations arise from Art.
-3 GwG (identification of the contracting party) and Art.
-4 GwG (determination of the beneficial owner).
-The specific implementation is regulated by the FINMA Anti-Money Laundering Ordinance (GwV-FINMA) and the regulations of the self-regulatory organisations (SROs).
+3 AMLA (identification of the contracting party) and Art.
+4 AMLA (determination of the beneficial owner).
+The specific design is regulated by FINMA's Anti-Money Laundering Ordinance (GwV-FINMA) and the regulations of the self-regulatory organisations (SROs).

 2. Legal basis in Switzerland

-The GwG defines who qualifies as a financial intermediary and which due diligence obligations must be fulfilled.
-Under Art.
+The AMLA defines who qualifies as a financial intermediary and which due diligence obligations must be met.
+According to Art.
 2 para.
-3 GwG, persons who provide payment services on a professional basis are deemed to be financial intermediaries.
-The core obligations include the identification of the contracting party (Art.
-3 GwG), the determination of the beneficial owner (Art.
-4 GwG), the documentation obligation (Art.
-7 GwG) and the duty to report suspected money laundering to the Money Laundering Reporting Office Switzerland (MROS) under Art.
-9 GwG.
+3 AMLA, persons who provide payment services on a professional basis are deemed to be financial intermediaries.
+The core obligations include identifying the contracting party (Art.
+3 AMLA), determining the beneficial owner (Art.
+4 AMLA), the obligation to keep records (Art.
+7 AMLA) and the duty to report suspicions of money laundering to the Money Laundering Reporting Office Switzerland (MROS) in accordance with Art.
+9 AMLA.

 GwV-FINMA and thresholds

-The GwV-FINMA specifies the due diligence obligations of the GwG.
-For electronic means of payment used exclusively for cashless payment transactions, specific thresholds apply: Under Art.
-11 GwV-FINMA, identification may be waived under certain conditions if no more than CHF 5,000 per calendar year and contracting party is paid and the funds are loaded exclusively via a bank account in Switzerland.
+The GwV-FINMA specifies the due diligence obligations of the AMLA.
+Specific thresholds apply to electronic means of payment that serve exclusively for cashless payment transactions: according to Art.
+11 GwV-FINMA, identification can be waived under certain conditions if no more than EUR 5’000 per calendar year and contracting party is paid and the funds are loaded exclusively via a bank account in Switzerland.
 If this threshold is exceeded, full identification is mandatory.
-For marketplaces, this means: once a seller receives more than CHF 5,000 per year in payouts, their KYC must be completed.
+For marketplaces, this means that as soon as a seller receives more than EUR 5’000 per year in payouts, their KYC must be completed.

 Self-regulatory organisations (SROs)

 Financial intermediaries that are not directly supervised by FINMA must join an SRO.
-The SROs issue their own regulations, which must at least meet the standard of the GwV-FINMA.
-For a PSP carrying out KYC on behalf of a marketplace platform, SRO membership is a prerequisite for lawful activity.
+The SROs enact their own regulations, which at least comply with the standard of the GwV-FINMA.
+For a PSP that performs KYC on behalf of a marketplace platform, SRO membership is a prerequisite for legal operations.

-3. What data does a merchant need during onboarding?
+3. What data does a comerciante need during onboarding?

 Natural persons (sole proprietorships)

-For natural persons, the following details must be documented in accordance with the Agreement on the Swiss Banks' Code of Conduct with Regard to the Exercise of Due Diligence (CDB 20, Art.
-7): surname and first name, date of birth, nationality and the actual residential address.
-Verification is usually carried out using an official identity document with a photograph (passport or identity card).
-Sole proprietorships entered in the commercial register are additionally identified using the extract from the commercial register.
+For natural persons, the following information must be documented in accordance with the Agreement on the Professional Rules of Due Diligence (CDB 20, Art.
+7): surname and first name, date of birth, nationality and actual residential address.
+Verification is usually carried out using an official photo ID (passport or identity card).
+Sole proprietorships registered in the commercial register are also identified on the basis of the commercial register excerpt.

-For legal entities such as an LLC or Ltd, the following are required: company name, registered office, UID number, current extract from the commercial register (not older than 12 months) and the identity of the persons authorised to sign.
+For legal entities such as a GmbH or AG, the following are required: company name (trade name), registered office, UID number, current commercial register excerpt (not older than 12 months) and the identity of the authorised signatories.
 In addition, the beneficial owner must be determined.
-Associations without an entry in the commercial register are identified using the articles of association and an extract from the association register or a comparable confirmation.
+Associations without a commercial register entry are identified on the basis of the articles of association and an extract from the association register or comparable confirmation.

 Comparison: requirements by legal form